-I am a Creative Arts Therapist and Ecotherapist and have been working with individuals, groups and families for the last five years.
+I am a Creative Arts Therapist and Ecotherapist and have been working with individuals, groups and families for the last seven years.

 I work with Drama and Movement therapy and creative arts and play therapy techniques to explore difficult feelings and life experiences with children and adults.

 I also work with Ecotherapy and as well as working indoors I offer the option of working outdoors in natural spaces.

 Therapy sessions are client led and take place in a welcoming and confidential environment.

 I offer both focused short term work and longer on-going work.
 This can be discussed and regularly reviewed.

 Please do not hesitate to contact me if you would like any further information or have any questions.
 I would be very happy to discuss any queries.

 You do not need to have any previous experience in drama or the arts to engage with drama and movement therapy.
 I will work to find the most suitable medium for you to engage with, which can include talking, that can address and resolve or make more bearable troubling issues.

 Drama and Movement Therapy is a Creative Arts Psychotherapy that incorporates all art forms; Drama, Movement, Art, Music and the spoken and written word.